yvesdeville/readthedocs/docs/source/math/predictSimulate.md

 conditional on $\m{y}$ could be achieved by using random draws
 $\bs{\beta}^{\star[j]}$ and $\bs{\zeta}^{\star[j]}$ of the trend and GP components, using their joint distribution conditional on $\m{y}$ which is Gaussian.
-Quite obvioulsy, the trend and GP components are not independent conditional on the observations in $\m{y}$.
+Quite obviously, the trend and GP components are not independent conditional on the observations in $\m{y}$.